Why It Works

 Bake until the snickerdoodles begin to spread, about 5 minutes, then reduce temperature to 350°F (175°C).
 Continue baking until firm around the edges but steamy in the middle, about 6 minutes longer.
 Cool directly on baking sheet until the crumb is set, about 8 minutes.
 Enjoy warm, or store in an airtight container for up to 3 days at room temperature.

 This recipe works best with cassia cinnamon sticks, which are easy to grate and boost the classic flavor of cinnamon in snickerdoodles.
 Grate on a spice grater or zester, such as a Microplane, working from the tip of the cinnamon stick, rather than its side.

 Make-Ahead and Storage

-To make ahead, divide portioned dough between heavy-duty zipper-lock bags and refrigerate up to 1 week (or freeze for up to 3 months).
+To make ahead, divide portioned dough between heavy-duty zipper-lock bags and refrigerate up to one week (or freeze for up to three months).
 Soften the dough at room temperature until roughly 70°F, then roll, coat, flatten, and bake as directed.